 I know how it feels when you honestly love someone who keeps hurting you and doesn’t even show any signs of regret.
-You can’t let go of them, but you simply feel like there is no place in your heart for forgiveness anymore.
+You can’t let go of them, but you simply feel like there is no place in your heart for forgiveness (or heartbreak) anymore.

 There are three possible scenarios that can happen in this kind of situation.
 The first one is when a person starts living in hope that their loved one will change and that their relationship will get better.

 But, unfortunately, that almost never happens.
 They keep forgiving someone who isn’t changing and who keeps hurting them.

 By the time they realize it, they become emotionally drained and lost.
 They feel like they’re stuck in one place feeling powerless to do anything about it.

 Another way people react in these kinds of situations is by holding on to unforgiveness.
 They make a promise to themselves that they’ll never forgive anyone again without being aware of how deeply unhealthy that is.

 Unforgiveness is a poison.
 It imprisons you and doesn’t allow you to be happy and enjoy your life.
 You simply become its slave, and it slowly starts ruining your life.

 The third scenario, and the only right one, is when a person decides to forgive, but only for their own peace of mind.
 It really doesn’t have much to do with the other person.